worthington10TW/worthington10TW/_posts/2022-01-08-how-what-why.markdown

 ## Lighthouse

-I use [Lighthouse](https://developers.google.com/web/tools/lighthouse){:target="_blank"  rel="noreferrer"} to measure websites performance, accessibility and SEO.
+I use [Lighthouse](https://developers.google.com/web/tools/lighthouse) to measure websites performance, accessibility and SEO.
 Its a handy tool that baked into chromes dev tools (They even have a nice CLI that can be popped into pipelines).

 The initial  run came back with a perfect score.